Chalwk/JeriCraftDocs/MINECRAFT/commands/STAFF-COMMANDS.md

 This list is periodically updated.
 If you find any errors or omissions, please contact a staff member.
 JeriCraft uses a hierarchy of ranks to organize staff members.
 Here's an overview of our staff ranks and their respective privileges:

+## Staff Ranks:

-🏵️ **Trial-Mod (Trial Moderator)**: As an entry-level staff rank, Trial-Mods have access to essential moderation commands (✨) to help maintain the server's friendly environment.
+🏵️ **Sentinel (Trial Moderator)**: As an entry-level staff rank, Trial-Mods have access to essential moderation commands (✨) to help maintain the server's friendly environment.

-🛠️ **Moderator**: Moderators have access to all Trial-Mod commands and additional tools (🔧) for managing and resolving issues efficiently.
+🛠️ **Justiciar (Moderator) **:Justiciars have access to all Trial-Mod commands and additional tools (🔧) for managing and resolving issues efficiently.

-⚙️ **Admin (Administrator)**: Admins have access to all Moderator and Trial-Mod commands, along with advanced tools (⚙️) for server management and behind-the-scenes operations.
+⚙️ **High-Lord (Administrator)**: High Lords have access to all Moderator and Trial-Mod commands, along with advanced tools (⚙️) for server management and behind-the-scenes operations.

-👑 **Owner**: The highest rank in the JeriCraft hierarchy, Owners have access to all staff commands (👑) and are responsible for overseeing the entire server.
+👑 **Sovereign**: The highest rank in the JeriCraft hierarchy, The owner has access to all staff commands (👑) and are responsible for overseeing the entire server.
 Each staff rank inherits the commands and permissions of the ranks below it, ensuring an organized and efficient staff structure for the best possible player experience.